UAE: Etihad Rail unveils new high-speed train; travel from Dubai to Abu Dhabi in 30 minutes

 Etihad Rail has unveiled on Thursday the first high-speed, all-electric passenger train connecting Abu Dhabi and Dubai.
 Travel time between the two emirates via the high-speed train is expected to be 30 minutes.
 There will also be a regular passenger train that will be rolled out.

-The high-speed train will pass through six stations which are: Reem Island, Saadiyat, Yas Island, Zayed International Airport, as well as Al Maktoum International Airport and Al Jaddaf in Dubai.
+The high-speed train, that will run at 350kmph, will pass through six stations which are: Reem Island, Saadiyat, Yas Island, Zayed International Airport, as well as near Al Maktoum International Airport and Al Jaddaf area in Dubai.

+The fast-speed train and its related infrastructure will be built after concluding tenders.
+Mohammed Al Shehhi, chief projects Officer at Etihad Rail said during the media briefing in Abu Dhabi that as of now there is no estimated time for when it could be ready.

 ALSO READ: